Trump Has Had ENOUGH--Gun Owners Stunned

 Why did President Trump withdraw the US from the UN gun registry?

-The speaker suggests President Trump withdrew the US to protect American gun owners' privacy and Second Amendment rights.
-The argument is that foreign entities and the domestic government have no right to track citizen firearm ownership, and such registries can be used for future restrictive policies.
+President Trump withdrew the US to protect American citizens' privacy and Second Amendment rights.
+The argument is that foreign entities and the domestic government should not track what firearms citizens own, especially under the guise of international harmonization.

 Related News